 6) Go Through a Final Walkthrough

 The final walkthrough of a home with your departing tenant is a courtesy.
 It’s an opportunity to point out any glaring problems with a day or two left to fix them, and it gives you a chance to wish them well in their new home.
-Let your tenant know that you want to schedule a final walkthrough with them within the last two weeks of their lease, but also that this walkthrough will not be your final assessment.
-Take this time to ask them what, if any, little repairs they performed and any issues with the home that they noticed along the way.
+Let your tenant know you want to schedule a final walkthrough with them within the last two weeks of their lease, but also that this walkthrough will not be your final assessment.
+Take this time to ask them what, if any, little repairs they performed and any issues with the home they noticed along the way.
 A squeaky bathroom fan, for instance, isn’t something your tenant is responsible for repairing, but it might be something you want to fix before inviting a new tenant.

 If your tenant is friendly, consider asking them to write a letter to the next tenant about any tips they’ve learned for enjoying the home.